kagiso23/SoftwareTestingAssessment/README.md

 ## Usage

-To run the test on Console use `mvn test` or run the `TestNG.xml` file
+To run the test on terminal use `mvn test` or run the `TestNG.xml` file

 ## Reporting